 At their best, video games offer truly unique and engaging storytelling experiences that cannot be found elsewhere.
 Whether it is through familiarity with the genre or the no-limit nature of the video game medium itself, video games have endless potential for creating gripping narratives that suck players in and keep them wanting more.

 So if you’re looking for something new and exciting to experience on your next gaming adventure, then strap yourself in and let the journey begin – with video games and their many powerful storytelling tools at your fingertips, there’s no telling where the story will take you next!

 The quality of the narrative has become one of the most crucial features ahead of graphics quality and even gameplay of today’s most successful video games.

 The challenge is clear: to create multidimensional video games with interactive and immersive storylines, where color design choices and subtle interactions are just as important to the storyline as dialogue or setting.

+Interactive storytelling in video games requires skills from both the writer and the game developer.
 And rising to meet the challenge, at the new frontier of immersive storytelling, is an entirely new breed of a storyteller: the narrative designer.
 Narrative designers are responsible for creating the story and characters for a video game, as well as working with the game designers to ensure that the gameplay elements support and enhance the story.